 Abusers rely on isolating people and making it feel as though they have little to no choice but to go along with what the abusers want.
 When we live or have lived under those conditions, that smaller, twisted world becomes the only world we know.

 Think of it like Stockholm Syndrome.
 Everything outside the abusive environment is so distant that it becomes scary.
 In response, the person held captive feels “love” for the captor and treats their prison like a home.
-The isolation doesn’t have to be that extreme for us to develop attachment to things associated with our abuse – and as a result avoid challenging the smallness falsely imposed on us.
+The isolation doesn’t have to be that extreme for us to develop attachment to things associated with our abuse – and as a result avoid challenging the smallness that was falsely imposed on us.
 The limits of the abuser, once we leave the abusive environment, can still be ingrained in us as self-imposed limitations.

 That’s not “self” like to blame ourselves, but to point to our agency to end internalized abuse.
 Once an outside force isn’t limiting our options, there’s only one person left to hold accountable for continuing to operate as if we’re still in that environment.
 And that’s ourselves.
 Of course, not all of these limitations can be overcome.
-For example, if going to a specific place causes panic attacks, it may be a self-imposed limitation.
+For example, if going to a specific place causes panic attacks, it may not be a self-imposed limitation.
 Anxiety is often a complex situation with a lot of factors that aren’t easily resolved.